mengnans/cards/README.md

 **Note that:**
 * page 12 13 14 15 16 17 19 20 are in the cache
-* page 18 are current page
+* page 18 is the current page

 In this cases: